 6. When an Nx Head Tracker device is first assigned, its default name will be “Nx Tracker.”
 To avoid confusion, we suggest you rename the device in the Device List to match the aux channel name in the DAW.
 In this example, we named (and color-coded) the devices “Mr. Pink,” “Mr. Orange,” “Mr. Blue,” and so forth.

-7. For each instance of the Nx Virtual Mix Room plugin, select the headphone output that will receive this aux buss feed.
+7. For each instance of the Nx Virtual Mix Room or Abbey Road Studio 3 plugin, select the headphone output that will receive this aux buss feed.
 Selection is made in the drop-down menu in the Tracking Device section.

 8. To calibrate the Nx Head Tracker for each artist, click “Sweet Spot,” one device at time.

 In this example, we sent personal monitor feed to six musicians, each receiving an individual instance of the Nx Virtual Mix Room plugin.
 You may also choose to send an Nx feed to the recording engineer.
-This is done in the same way, with the Nx Virtual Mix Room plugin inserted either on an aux buss or on the master track.
+This is done in the same way, with the Nx Virtual Mix Room or Abbey Road Studio 3 plugin inserted either on an aux buss or on the master track.